-Candidates take: Weighting Paper 1 3 hours Written theory paper testing candidate's knowledge of theory and practice.
-Two questions to be answered from each section.
-Section A: the science of foods and nutrition Section B: the practica al application of food science to food handling and preparation Paper 2 Planning 21⁄2 hours Practical Preparation 1⁄2 hour Practical test 21⁄2 hours Candidates select one from a choice of three practical assignments.
+Candidates take: Weighting Paper 13 hoursWritten theory paper testing candidate's knowledge of theory and practice.Two questions to be answered from each section.Section A: the science of foods and nutritionSection B: the practical application of food science to food handling and preparation 50% and: Paper 2 Practical Planning Preparation Practical test 21⁄2 hours 1⁄2 hour 21⁄2 hours Candidates select one from a choice of three practical assignments.
 Practical work should be closely linked to the nutritional aspects of the subject and should include nutritional calculations.
 The underlying scientific principles of food preparation and cooking should be constantly emphasised.
 Dishes chosen for the practical examination should show manipulative skills and competent use of equipment.
-Full details are given in Section 5. and: Paper 3 Coursework investigation A written report of an investigation undertaken by the candidate toward the end of the first year of study and completed during the second year of the examination course.
-The investigation must be a personal study linked to the course as a whole and there must be both theoretical and practical application of nutrition throughout the piece of work.
-Full details are given in Section 6.
+Full details are given in Section 5. and: year of study and completed du ring the second year o sonal study linked to the plication of nutrition thro e course as a whole and there must be 10%

-^{} Instructions for conducting this component of the examination are issued each year.
+\ Instructions for conducting this component of the examination are issued each year.